Young Justice: Legacy

 Young Justice: Legacy is an action-adventure video game developed by Freedom Factory Studios and published by Little Orbit.
 It was released in November 2013 for Nintendo 3DS, Microsoft Windows, PlayStation 3, and Xbox 360.
-The game is based on the Young Justice animated television series, and takes place in the five-year gap between seasons one and two, and was developed in collaboration with the writers of the series, Greg Weisman and Brandon Vietti.
-Originally the game was planned to also be released on Nintendo DS, Wii, and Wii U, but the developers announced that these versions were cancelled due to quality issues and low interest from retailers.
+The game is based on the Young Justice animated television series, and takes place in the four-year gap between seasons one and two.
+It was developed in collaboration with series writers Greg Weisman and Brandon Vietti.
+Originally, the game was planned to be released on the Nintendo DS, Wii, and Wii U as well, but these versions were cancelled due to quality issues and low interest from retailers.

 The game is an action role-playing game in which the player creates a squad of heroes and plays as multiple characters alongside Justice League members.
 Young Justice: Legacy features support for single-player and multiplayer modes.

 Gameplay

 Players can select three members from a roster of twelve Young Justice TV series characters to play in the game's fifteen different levels.
 They can also switch their control among the three active characters while playing.
 Each character has a unique set of special abilities to use on the battlefield as well as certain strengths and weaknesses that define that character's role during battle.
 Characters and their abilities level up as they progress through missions.
 Every character also has at least three costumes that change both the character's appearance and how they play.
 Also, the player can buy equipment from Red Tornado and train with Black Canary.
 Certain missions have the player fighting with the assistance of Justice League members, such as Superman, Green Lantern, Aquaman, and Batman.
-The game also features several unlockable modes, in which players are presented with certain tasks to accomplish.
+The game also features several unlockable modes in which players are presented with certain tasks to accomplish.